 So You’ve Been De-Indexed By Google

-It’s Monday morning, you’re Googling your brand and you can’t find your website.
+It’s Monday morning, you’re searching for your brand on Google and you can’t find your website.
 At all.
 It’s been completely wiped off the face of Google.
 How could this happen?
 What have you done?
 WHO IS SHE?!

 Let’s skip a few panicked steps and get to the point where you realize your site is de-indexed or penalized by Google.
 How did this happen?